hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-11-3-Nano-Server-Overview-and-Install.md

 The Verbose option allows you to see the progress as the module is setup.
 This switch is optional.

 Once the module is imported, you will run a script to create a new nano server image.
 Depending on what type of image you'd like to create, some of your options made be different than the example.
 >The MediaPath in this example refers back to the installation disk on drive D. The BasePath is for setting a temp location for configuration files.
 The target path is where the image file will be created.
 In this case, we will use the extension of .vhdx for our virtual machine.
-We should also set the Deployement type as Guest since it will be a guest machine on Hyper-V.
+We should also set the Deployment type as Guest since it will be a guest machine on Hyper-V.

 ```
 New-NanoServerImage -Edition Standard -MediaPath D:\ -BasePath C:\Nano -TargetPath C:\Nano\NanoServer1.vhdx - DeploymentType Guest -ComputerName My-Nano-Server -storage -Package Microsoft-NanoServer-IIS-Package
 ```

 It will then prompt you for a password.
-Powershell will then show progress in the top of the window with a green status bar.
+PowerShell will then show progress in the top of the window with a green status bar.

 ![Nano3](/assets/img/servergifs/nano/nano3.gif)